All you need to know about the Sirtfood Diet

 So, is this the answer to everyone’s weight loss dilemmas, or is it yet another fad that promises too much and can’t deliver?
 The published book claims that this is “a whole new way of eating that brings fantastic benefits for everyone” , but such a broad claim, which is currently lacking in robust scientific evidence, should not be taken literally.

-Now, there is no denying that these sirtfoods are healthy, and should definitely be included in your daily life.
-The majority of the approved foods have high nutrient and anti-oxidant contents, and the list eliminates processed foods, refined carbs and added sugars which we know aren't healthy.
+Now, there is no denying that these sirtfoods are healthy, and should definitely be included in your diet.
+The majority of the approved foods have high nutrient contents, and the list eliminates processed foods, refined carbs and added sugars which we know aren't healthy.
 However, the debate surrounds the initial diet plan that restricts your calorie intake to 1000-1,500 per day which may be unsustainable in the long-run.
 In addition, the diet restricts intake of other nutrient rich food groups, such as dairy, so your diet may be at higher risk of lacking essential nutrients such as calcium.

-Although it is an exciting and a rapidly updating area of research, currently robust evidence behind the diet is unclear; the role of sirtuins in relation to ageing and weight loss has primarily been done of mice , yeast and stem cells, without any direct translation to human similarities.
+Although it is an exciting and a rapidly updating area of research, currently robust evidence behind the diet is lacking; the role of sirtuins in relation to ageing and weight loss has primarily been done on mice , yeast and stem cells, without any direct translation to human subjects.

 Delaney continued to explain that a restrictive crash-course diet may be difficult to stick to and instead, to achieve sustainable weight loss, advocates “eating balanced regular meals made up of low GI foods, lean protein, fruit and vegetables and keeping well hydrated is the safest way to lose weight” .

 One last thing

 All in all, sirtfoods are a healthy and nutritious food group to include in your diet.
 The list of sirtfoods avoids processed foods which can only be beneficial.
 Polyphenols (the sirtuin activators) are found in most fruit and vegetables and wholegrain cereals, so eating more of these foods will improve the variety and quality if your diet.
 Although the initial two-phase plan may not be easy or sustainable, following a diet rich in sirtfoods along with other fruit and vegetables, whole grains, healthy fats and lean protein, is a healthy lifestyle to adopt.

-In terms of weight loss, while sirtfoods are generally healthy, there is no confirmed research that they play as much of a role as the calorie deficit does.
-But perhaps the answer to Adele’s achievement lies less in her diet plan and more so in her new-found headspace and motivation.
+In terms of weight loss, while sirtfoods are generally healthy, they may not benefit your weight loss any more than a reduction in calories.
+Perhaps the answer to Adele’s achievement lies less in her diet plan but more so in her determination, new-found headspace and motivation.
 Going through drastic life changes often gives us the drive to achieve new goals.
 So, bear in mind, no matter which diet plan you choose to adopt, it will only be as successful as the effort you choose to invest in it.